codewithgaji/Numera/README.md

 - **String Manipulation:** Working with string inputs and splitting them into parts enhanced my understanding of text processing in Python.

 ---
+Feel free to use and modify the code as needed!
+Contributions and feedback are welcome.